SugarcaneDefender/z-waif/README.md

 Requires Windows 10/11 and a CUDA (NVidia) GPU with atleast 12GB+ of video memory.

+The goal of the project is less about giving an "all in one package", and moreso to give you the tools and knowledge for you to create your own AI Waifu!

 |<img src="https://i.imgur.com/3a5eGQK.png" alt="drawing" width="400"/> | <img src="https://i.imgur.com/BCE1snE.png" alt="drawing" width="400"/> |
 |:---:|:---:|